If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 Mayoclinic.comMayoClinic.com

-You’d think that the Mayo Clinic that would write so technically no one would be able to understand them (or they possibly would only write about mayonnaise) but as it turns out, they are an amazing medical, including mental health, resource for the average person.
+You’d think that the Mayo Clinic would write so technically no one would be able to understand them (or they possibly would only write about mayonnaise), but as it turns out, they are an amazing medical, including mental health, resource for the average person.
 Check out the MayoClinic bipolar resource.
 They have both basic and in-depth information on many mental illnesses.

 Medscape Logo